-Over the course of our 3+ years of travel we have taken a lot of photos.
+Over the course of our 3+ years of travel, we have taken a lot of photos.
 I mean a lot!
-We are currently traveling with over 4 terabytes of photos.
-We shoot most of our photos for our blog and Instagram in RAW which means the file size for each individual photo is over 30MB.
+We are currently traveling with over 6 terabytes of photos.
+We shoot most of our photos for our blog and Instagram in RAW, meaning the file size for each photo is over 30MB.
 This means we need a lot of storage.

 We have tried various methods of storing and backing up all of our photos and digital assets.
-We now prefer storing as little as possible on our laptops so all of our photos go on external hard drives.
+Now, we prefer storing as little as possible on our laptops, so all of our photos go on external hard drives.
 We need fast, reliable external hard drives to be able to do our jobs every day.

-If you’re planning an around-the-world trip you have probably already thought about upgrading your photography equipment so you can capture all the beautiful moments from your travels.
-But what you may have not considered is how your going to store those hundreds (or perhaps thousands) of photos you’ll be taking.
+If you’re planning an around-the-world trip, you have probably already thought about upgrading your photography equipment so you can capture all the beautiful moments from your travels.
+But what you may have not considered is how you’re going to store those hundreds (or perhaps thousands) of photos you’ll be taking.

 What to Consider When Choosing a Portable Hard Drive

-The first question to ask yourself is “how much storage will you need on you trip?”
+When choosing the best travel hard drive, the first question to ask yourself is “how much storage will you need on your trip?”
 You should consider the following:

 - Are you going to be shooting JPEGs or RAW photos?

-We have found that a 2 terabyte external drive is perfect for shorter trips.
+We have found that a 2-terabyte external hard drive is perfect for shorter trips.
 It will allow you ample storage without having to worry about deleting any images until you get home and can take some time to cull any unwanted photos from your library.

 If you’re going on a longer trip and expect to be shooting all of your images in RAW, you’ll likely want more storage capacity.
 The largest external hard drive option currently available in the “portable” category is Seagate’s 5 Terabyte Backup Plus.
-If you need more storage than that you should invest in 2 (or more) drives and split your photo library across them.
+If you need more storage than that, you should invest in two (or more) hard drives and split your photo library across them.

 Size and Weight

 Since you’ll be carrying your hard drive in your luggage, you should choose one that is small and lightweight.
-Technology advances are being made rapidly in digital storage and you’ll be amazed by the capacity of an external drive that is not much bigger than a cell phone.
+Technology advances are being made rapidly in digital storage.
+You’ll be amazed by the capacity of an external drive that is not much bigger than a cell phone.

-All the external hard drives we recommend in this article are super compact and portable and you really can’t go wrong with any of them.
-If you go searching on your own just be sure to buy a “portable” drive rather than a “desktop” drive.
+All the external hard drives we recommend in this article are super compact and portable.
+You really can’t go wrong with any of them.
+If you go searching for a hard drive on your own, just be sure to buy a “portable” drive rather than a “desktop” drive.

 Unless you’re planning on being especially rough on your hard drive, you shouldn’t worry too much about durability.
 All portable hard drives are built to withstand the general wear and tear of everyday travel and use.
 That being said, you’ll want to invest in a padded case to keep your hard drive protected.
 You’ll find a few of our favorite options for hard drive travel cases at the bottom of this article.

-If you’re planning on putting your hard drive through more extreme conditions such as taking it trekking, using it while camping, or having it out in any type of wet conditions, you should invest in the LaCie Rugged External Drive (detailed below) which was built to withstand more abuse.
+If you’re planning on putting your hard drive through more extreme conditions, such as taking it trekking, using it while camping, or having it out in any type of wet conditions, you should invest in the LaCie Rugged External Drive or SanDisk Extreme Portable External SSD (detailed below) which are extra durable travel hard drives built to withstand loads of abuse.

-When evaluating external hard drives the most important thing to consider is reliability.
+When evaluating external hard drives for travel, the most important thing to consider is reliability.
 One of the worst things that can happen is to have your hard drive fail unexpectedly.
-In the best case scenario you can take it to a computer repair shop where they can hopefully recover your data.
-And in a worst case scenario you’ll lose everything you had stored on the drive.
-Either way it will likely put a serious damper on your vacation.
+In the best-case scenario, you can take it to a computer repair shop where they can hopefully recover your data.
+And in the worst-case scenario, you’ll lose everything you had stored on the drive.
+Either way, it will likely put a serious damper on your vacation.